 The program and its curriculum have been designed as an integrated version of conventional master’s and doctoral programs.
 Students planning to leave the university, for example to take up employment, after completing the equivalent of a master’s program will not be considered for this program.

 Qualifying examinations (QEs) or candidacy examinations are typically an important part of the progress review system of doctoral programs in the United States.
 QEs ensure that doctoral students have the skills necessary to conduct independent research and the writing ability to complete their doctoral theses.
-The Interactive Materials Science Cadet Program includes QEs, which are held in the first, second, fourth, and final years.
+The Interactive Materials Science Cadet Program includes QEs, which are held in the second, fourth, and final years.
 These QEs are used to evaluate, throughout the stages of the program, whether students have acquired the knowledge and skills necessary for dissertation and program completion.

 In addition to the standard program required by each student’s graduate school of affiliation, students must pass the following special courses: